|Celebrating Over 57 Years of Service

 5.)
 Appreciate our partnership.

 2010 We’re on Facebook!
 Members can get the latest information on our special offers, campaigns, and stewardship tips through this social media channel.
-In August, we converted to a new data processing system which records all transactions and balances on member accounts.
+In August, we converted to a new data processing system.
 In October, we offered a new affinity card-the International Ministries Platinum Rewards Visa – "The Card that Gives to Global Missions.”

 2011 We now have a mobile -friendly Web site which is optimized for use on most recent versions of the iPad, iPhone, Android and Blackberry.
 The site features five navigation options: About Us, Locations, Rates, Credit Cards and Contact Us.
 The Credit Union’s "Cards that Give to Missions” met its $200,000 donation goal.